Physical Address

 Also Read: New Report on Fuel Price Hike: Uber/Bolt Drivers now Negotiate Prices Off-app

-The circular also noted that the new rule would go on for the next two weeks as they believe this will make the riders adjust to the new prices that better reflect the reality on the ground.
+The circular also noted that the new rule would go on for the next two weeks, as they believe this will make the riders adjust to the new prices that better reflect reality.
 Some drivers have implemented their prices and are adamant about not following the prices stipulated on the e-hailing apps.

 Drivers in Abuja were also asked to print the circular and paste it in their vehicles so that passengers could see and understand it was no longer business as usual.

-Uber recently increased rates for trips by 13 percent but drivers believe the new increase is not in tandem with the realities of up to 40 percent increase in fuel prices.
+Uber recently increased trip rates by 13 percent, but drivers believe this is not in tandem with the reality of up to a 40 percent increase in fuel prices.

 Interact with us via our social media platforms: